ForxDeven/STAT295-OBJECT-ORIENTED-PROGRAMMING-IN-R/README.md

 # STAT295
-This repository contains files from the course STAT295: Object Oriented Programming provided by Middle East Technical University Department of Statistics
+This repository contains files from the course STAT295: Object Oriented Programming provided by Middle East Technical University Department of Statistics.

+Note: These files are currently unorganized.